Thematic lead: Energy Council Netherlands (ECN) & New Climate Institute (NCI)

 Objectives of the thematic working group

-The objective of the sector approaches working group is guided by two questions: 1) whether and how the Paris Agreement and the NDCs are leading to increased (sector) action on the ground, and 2) which tools, competencies, and support are needed to help governments translate NDC ambition into sectoral implementation
+The objective of the sectors working group is guided by two questions: 1) whether and how the Paris Agreement and the NDCs are leading to increased (sector) action on the ground, and 2) which tools, competencies, and support are needed to help governments translate NDC ambition into sectoral implementation

 Insights into the work

 This working group is led by ECN and NewClimate Institute and consists of representatives of each of the NDC Cluster organisations.
 Each year, the group will establish a work plan and a specific focus, and define the output(s) and opportunities for dissemination and learning.
 The current focus of the working group is on the topic of ‘sectoral fitness’ as described below.

 The current focus of the group is on the concept of “sectoral fitness”: the relative ease with which sectoral transformation is expected to unfold.
 This fitness is influenced by external factors such as resource endowment, existing infrastructure, markets, and economics, but also by factors that can be influenced such as political economy constraints, regulatory and institutional frameworks, and supporting policies.